Submissions

 3. Table sizes must fit the final page format of the journal, which is 240 x 170 mm.

 5. The table content must comply with the following: names of rows and columns must be written in capital initial letters.
 Short titles are preferred.
 Technical or methodological details must be described in the names or notes that refer to the tables.
-Only one decimal digit will be used for writing numbers.
+Only one decimal digit will be used when writing numbers.

 Authors are kindly asked to pay heed to the following style recommendations: